wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

 Download the data for a range of dates from 1994-2024.
 Store the data in this project folder.

-Write python scripts to analyze the daily to monthly variations in vapor pressure deficit and potential evapotranspiration for the sites.
+Write python / R scripts to analyze the daily to monthly variations in vapor pressure deficit and potential evapotranspiration for the sites.

 _Create a topographic map with river features including DEM that delineates the three watersheds in their bounded regions._